Zengineers/roll-the-ball-vr/README.md

 # Roll the Ball VR
-Android game application built for Google Cardboard using Unity 3D and the [Google VR SDK](https://developers.google.com/vr/develop/unity/get-started-android).
-Developed for the [Virtual, Augmented, Mixed Reality](https://www.cs.uoi.gr/course/virtual-augmented-mixed-reality/?lang=en) class [@cse.uoi.gr](https://www.cs.uoi.gr/).
-Apk is available under releases or under Roll the Ball VR\build directory.
-Alternatively, the project can be imported into Unity using the unitypackage file under Roll the Ball VR\build directory.
+Android game application built for Google Cardboard using Unity 3D and the Google VR SDK.
+Developed for the [Virtual, Augmented, Mixed Reality](https://www.cs.uoi.gr/course/virtual-augmented-mixed-reality/?lang=en) class @[cse.uoi.gr](https://www.cs.uoi.gr/).
+Apk is available under releases or under Roll the Ball VR/build directory.
+Alternatively, the project can be imported into Unity using the unitypackage file under Roll the Ball VR/build directory.
 <br>
 <br>